vasi334/tiny-url/README.md

 > docker run -d -p 9411:9411 openzipkin/zipkin

+> ## shortened-service
+Shortened service is the main application that is responsible for URLs generation, redirection to original URL, and listing out the URLs a user has generated.
+It takes in a URL and generates a shortened URL with a hash retrieved from Hash Service, also maintains a collection of documents that maps a hash to its original URL and other fields such as expiration date and username.

+> [!NOTE]
+> **Run Spring Boot application**

+> mvn spring-boot:run

 ## api-gateway

 API Gateway is a service that acts as a central entry point for the TinyURL backend microservices.
 It handles incoming requests, performs necessary routing, and provides a unified interface to access various functionalities of the system.